radanalyticsio/oshinko-s2i/README.md

     * scala-build

-If the yaml files used by dogen change (ie image.pyspark.yaml) or the scripts included in an image change, the Docker context directory can be regenerated this way (the clean target als deletes the local image):
+If the yaml files used by dogen change (ie image.pyspark.yaml) or the scripts included in an image change, the Docker context directory can be regenerated this way:

-    $ make -f Makefile.pyspark clean pyspark-build/Dockerfile
+    $ make -f Makefile.pyspark clean-context context

 To regenerate the Docker context directory and build the image in one command:

     $ make -f Makefile.pyspark clean build

-## Git pre-commit hook to avoid committing non-zero length tarballs
+## Git pre-commit hook

-The `hooks/pre-commit` hook can be installed in a local repo to prevent commits with non-zero length tarballs in the image build directories.
+The `hooks/pre-commit` hook can be installed in a local repo to prevent commits with non-zero length tarballs in the image build directories or to warn when changes have been made to yaml files or scripts but the image build directories have not changed.
 To install the hook locally do something like this:

     $ cd .git/hooks
     $ ln -s ../../hooks/pre-commit pre-commit